 - Fresh strawberries: For brightness and sweetness.

-Mini strawberry cheesecakes are fun to make.
+Mini strawberry cheesecake is fun to make.
 It’s just a few simple components with a prep time of only half an hour.

 You’ll start out by making the graham cracker crust.
 Simply mix your graham cracker crumbs with butter and sugar.
 Distribute this mixture evenly in cupcake liners in a muffin pan.
 Bake until lightly browned and set aside.